c3333/cpp-docs.de-de/docs/atl/reference/ccomautothreadmodule-class.md

 #### <a name="parameters"></a>Parameter

 *ThreadAllocator*<br/>
-in Die Klasse, die die Thread Auswahl verwaltet.
-Der Standardwert ist [ccomsimplethreadzuweisung](../../atl/reference/ccomsimplethreadallocator-class.md).
+[in] Die Klassenverwaltung threadauswahl.
+Der Standardwert ist [CComSimpleThreadAllocator](../../atl/reference/ccomsimplethreadallocator-class.md).

 ## <a name="members"></a>Member